Space Transportation

 This research field covers the scientific investigation and development of critical technologies for the transportation between Earth, space and other celestial bodies.
 The focus lies on innovative chemical propulsion systems, with a world-leading expertise in the field of additively manufactured aerospike engines for thrust levels between 1 N and 30 kN.

-To investigate such engines, experimental measurements are carried out on cold gas test benches as well as in hot gas tests at the institute's own engine test field or at external partners.
-Another focus is on the numerical simulation of specific flow phenomena, such as re-entry or thrust vector control, which in turn are verified by the corresponding experimental activities.
+To investigate such engines, experimental measurements are carried out on cold gas test benches as well as in hot fire tests at the institute's own engine test field.
+Another focus is the development of numerical models for specific flow phenomena, such as re-entry or thrust vector control, which in turn are verified by the corresponding experimental activities.

 In addition, the impact of space transport systems on the environment and climate is increasingly becoming the focus of research.
 Understanding these influences, deriving tools for trading off design decisions and developing technologies to minimise these influences are the declared objectives of this field of research.
 Initial progress has already been made with the development of biodegradable thermal protection materials for re-entry systems.